Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

     ![](./Media/dotnetbuild.png)

     > **Note**: Please disregard the warning.
+    > **Note** The commands dotnet build and dotnet run are fundamental in .NET Core and .NET 5+ environments for building and running .NET applications locally on your machine.
 15. After running `dotnet run`, you can ask few questions and review the response.
 For example: `What time is it?`

     ![](./Media/miyagi-image100.png)